 The biggest complaint about drip coffee machines is from limescale buildup on the heating element inside the machine.
 The natural minerals from tap water start to collect on this heating element and can make coffee taste awful.
 Regular de-scaling will keep the inside free from calcium crud and potential bacteria that can grow inside the water chamber.
 Most people never knew that 3-4 cups of vinegar will dissolve this calcium in a jiffy…

 This method was born out of disgust around the turn of the century when the standard percolator would make coffee that was bitter and had a terrible taste.
-The very first of the pour-over models were of course the Melitta cone, but since then, there are many variations of the pour-over cone, the V60 is our favorite.
+The very first of the pour-over models were of course the Melitta cone (see more), but since then, there are many variations of the pour-over cone, the V60 is our favorite.
 Many of these pour-over brewing methods all have slight variations of how hot water is poured over coffee grounds.

 If you’re big on taste and getting flavors unlocked from the coffee beans you’ve never tasted before, this is a sure-fire way to discover hidden nuances that you never noticed.
 One thing that most people like about using a pour-over vessel is how creative they can become while brewing a fresh cup.
 As usual, if you aren’t careful, you can get terrible results if the water or timed intervals aren’t consistent.